jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

-The format of your data is an important consideration.
+The format of data is an important consideration.
 Data be formatted long or wide.
-Often times you will need to switch between the various formats to obtain the metrics you need.
+Often times formats will need to switch to obtain the needed metrics.

 * Long-format: contains a column for possible variable types and a column with the values for those variables; extremely useful for grouping and running separate operations on by groups
 * Wide-format: each variable contains its own columns, populated by values

 To switch between the two formats, transpose operations can be used.
 This is similar to using pivot tables in Excel.
-This can be useful in plotting.

 # In R
 There are a few packages in R that can do transposing.
 The function names are different, but the idea is the same.